Search Skin Biology

 As the skin is rebuilt and scars removed, the elastic properties of the skin pull it into a smooth surface.

-New Exfoliation Products - Salicylic Acid and Lactic Acid
+Skin Exfoliation Using Salicylic Acid and Lactic Acid

 A famous dermatologist, the late Dr. Albert Kligman, said that BHAs (in particular salicylic) at concentrations of about 2% are better than AHAs for anti-aging and for skin exfoliation.
 Professor Kligman is well known in dermatology for his research on the anti-aging actions of retinoic acid (Retin-A).
 Results from Dr. Kligman's laboratory found that the outermost stratum corneum layer is renewed after applications of salicylic acid.